themesberg/flowbite/content/forms/number-input.md

 ## Min and max values

+By using the InputCounter object from the Flowbite JS API, you ca set the min and max values of a number input component by using the following data attributes:

+- `data-input-counter-min` - set the minimum value of the input
+- `data-input-counter-max` - set the maximum value of the input

+These values will be enforced and validated whenever the user clicks on one of the buttons or tries to introduce the value manually.

 {{< example id="control-number-min-max-input" github="components/number-input.md" show_dark=true >}}
 <form class="max-w-xs mx-auto">
     <label for="quantity-input" class="block mb-2 text-sm font-medium text-gray-900 dark:text-white">Choose quantity:</label>